aklinker1/multi-proc/README.md

 multi-proc init
 ```

-This will generate a file in the working directory called `config.multi-proc.json`. ___Paths in this file are not relative to the config file, but where it is used from___.
+This will generate a file in the working directory called `config.multi-proc.json`. ___Paths in this file are not relative to the config file, but to the working directory when the command is called___.
 This mean's [yarn's `--cwd` option](https://github.com/intelliot/website/blob/a18297ad12b3ba3833372ffb529239a9d5953b1a/lang/en/docs/cli/install.md#yarn-install---cwd-path-) and [npm's `--prefix` option](https://stackoverflow.com/questions/36172442/how-to-npm-start-at-a-different-directory#answer-41772105) come in handy.

 ```json
 [